jakearchibald/idb/README.md

 ## General enhancements

-Once you've opened the database, the API is the same as IndexedDB, except for a few changes to make things easier.
+Once you've opened the database the API is the same as IndexedDB, except for a few changes to make things easier.

-Any method that usually returns an `IDBRequest` object will now return a promise for the eventual value.
+Any method that usually returns an `IDBRequest` object will now return a promise for the result.

 ```js
 const store = db.transaction(storeName).objectStore(storeName);